wilkin547/docs.es-es/docs/visual-basic/programming-guide/language-features/control-flow/walkthrough-implementing-ienumerable-of-t.md

 - loop structures [Visual Basic], optimizing performance
 - control flow [Visual Basic]
 ms.assetid: c60d7589-51f2-4463-a2d5-22506bbc1554
-ms.openlocfilehash: b13fd85ae01fd0b6f3c963d87a372add930be99d
+ms.openlocfilehash: f40fcf7e0724addc478b261dcd36d09e1d8a751a
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61975304"
+ms.locfileid: "74333685"
 ---
 # <a name="walkthrough-implementing-ienumerableof-t-in-visual-basic"></a>Tutorial: Implementar IEnumerable(Of T) en Visual Basic
-El <xref:System.Collections.Generic.IEnumerable%601> interfaz se implementa mediante las clases que pueden devolver una secuencia de valores uno a la vez.
-La ventaja de devolver los datos de un elemento a la vez es que no es necesario que cargar el conjunto completo de datos en memoria para trabajar con ella.
-Solo debe usar la memoria suficiente para cargar un único elemento de los datos.
-Las clases que implementan la `IEnumerable(T)` interfaz pueden utilizarse con `For Each` bucles o las consultas LINQ.
+The <xref:System.Collections.Generic.IEnumerable%601> interface is implemented by classes that can return a sequence of values one item at a time.
+The advantage of returning data one item at a time is that you do not have to load the complete set of data into memory to work with it.
+You only have to use sufficient memory to load a single item from the data.
+Classes that implement the `IEnumerable(T)` interface can be used with `For Each` loops or LINQ queries.

- Por ejemplo, considere una aplicación que debe leer un archivo de texto grande y devolver cada línea del archivo que coincida con los criterios de búsqueda determinada.
-La aplicación usa una consulta LINQ para devolver las líneas del archivo que coinciden con los criterios especificados.
-Para consultar el contenido del archivo mediante el uso de una consulta LINQ, la aplicación podría cargar el contenido del archivo en una matriz o una colección.
-Sin embargo, cargar el archivo completo en una matriz o colección consumiría mucho más memoria que es necesario.
-La consulta LINQ en su lugar, podría consultar el contenido del archivo mediante el uso de una clase enumerable, devolver sólo los valores que coinciden con los criterios de búsqueda.
-Las consultas que devuelven solo unos pocos valores coincidentes consumiría mucho menos memoria.
+ For example, consider an application that must read a large text file and return each line from the file that matches particular search criteria.
+The application uses a LINQ query to return lines from the file that match the specified criteria.
+To query the contents of the file by using a LINQ query, the application could load the contents of the file into an array or a collection.
+However, loading the whole file into an array or collection would consume far more memory than is required.
+The LINQ query could instead query the file contents by using an enumerable class, returning only values that match the search criteria.
+Queries that return only a few matching values would consume far less memory.

- Puede crear una clase que implementa el <xref:System.Collections.Generic.IEnumerable%601> interfaz para exponer los datos de origen como datos enumerables.
-La clase que implementa el `IEnumerable(T)` interfaz requerirá otra clase que implementa el <xref:System.Collections.Generic.IEnumerator%601> interfaz para recorrer en iteración el origen de datos.
-Estas dos clases permiten devolver elementos de datos de forma secuencial, como un tipo específico.
+ You can create a class that implements the <xref:System.Collections.Generic.IEnumerable%601> interface to expose source data as enumerable data.
+Your class that implements the `IEnumerable(T)` interface will require another class that implements the <xref:System.Collections.Generic.IEnumerator%601> interface to iterate through the source data.
+These two classes enable you to return items of data sequentially as a specific type.

- En este tutorial, creará una clase que implementa el `IEnumerable(Of String)` interfaz y una clase que implementa el `IEnumerator(Of String)` interfaz para leer un archivo de texto de línea a la vez.
+ In this walkthrough, you will create a class that implements the `IEnumerable(Of String)` interface and a class that implements the `IEnumerator(Of String)` interface to read a text file one line at a time.

 [!INCLUDE[note_settings_general](~/includes/note-settings-general-md.md)]

-## <a name="creating-the-enumerable-class"></a>Creación de la clase Enumerable
+## <a name="creating-the-enumerable-class"></a>Creating the Enumerable Class

-**Crear el proyecto de la clase enumerable**
+**Create the enumerable class project**

-1. En Visual Basic, en el **archivo** menú, elija **New** y, a continuación, haga clic en **proyecto**.
+1. In Visual Basic, on the **File** menu, point to **New** and then click **Project**.

 1. En el panel **Tipos de proyecto** del cuadro de diálogo **Nuevo proyecto**, asegúrese de que esté seleccionado **Windows**.
 Seleccione **Biblioteca de clases** en el panel **Plantillas**.
 En el cuadro **Nombre**, escriba `StreamReaderEnumerable` y haga clic en **Aceptar**.
-Se muestra el nuevo proyecto.
+The new project is displayed.

-1. En **el Explorador de soluciones**, haga clic en el archivo Class1.vb y haga clic en **cambiar el nombre**.
+1. In **Solution Explorer**, right-click the Class1.vb file and click **Rename**.
 Cambie el nombre del archivo a `StreamReaderEnumerable.vb` y pulse ENTRAR.
 Al cambiar el nombre del archivo también se cambiará el nombre de la clase a `StreamReaderEnumerable`.
 Esta clase implementará la interfaz `IEnumerable(Of String)`.

-1. Haga clic en el proyecto StreamReaderEnumerable, elija **agregar**y, a continuación, haga clic en **nuevo elemento**.
-Seleccione el **clase** plantilla.
-En el **nombre** , escriba `StreamReaderEnumerator.vb` y haga clic en **Aceptar**.
+1. Right-click the StreamReaderEnumerable project, point to **Add**, and then click **New Item**.
+Select the **Class** template.
+In the **Name** box, type `StreamReaderEnumerator.vb` and click **OK**.

- La primera clase en este proyecto es la clase enumerable y se implementará el `IEnumerable(Of String)` interfaz.
-Esta interfaz genérica implementa el <xref:System.Collections.IEnumerable> interfaz y garantiza que los consumidores de esta clase pueden tener acceso a valores de tipo `String`.
+ The first class in this project is the enumerable class and will implement the `IEnumerable(Of String)` interface.
+This generic interface implements the <xref:System.Collections.IEnumerable> interface and guarantees that consumers of this class can access values typed as `String`.

-**Agregue el código para implementar IEnumerable**
+**Add the code to implement IEnumerable**

-1. Abra el archivo StreamReaderEnumerable.vb.
+1. Open the StreamReaderEnumerable.vb file.

-2. En la línea que sigue `Public Class StreamReaderEnumerable`, escriba lo siguiente y presione ENTRAR.
+2. On the line after `Public Class StreamReaderEnumerable`, type the following and press ENTER.

      [!code-vb[VbVbalrIteratorWalkthrough#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#1)]

-   Visual Basic se rellena automáticamente la clase con los miembros requeridos por la `IEnumerable(Of String)` interfaz.
+   Visual Basic automatically populates the class with the members that are required by the `IEnumerable(Of String)` interface.

-3. Esta clase enumerable leerá las líneas de un archivo de texto de línea a la vez.
-Agregue el código siguiente a la clase para exponer un constructor público que toma una ruta de acceso de archivo como un parámetro de entrada.
+3. This enumerable class will read lines from a text file one line at a time.
+Add the following code to the class to expose a public constructor that takes a file path as an input parameter.

      [!code-vb[VbVbalrIteratorWalkthrough#2](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#2)]

-4. La implementación de la <xref:System.Collections.Generic.IEnumerable%601.GetEnumerator%2A> método de la `IEnumerable(Of String)` interfaz devolverá una nueva instancia de la `StreamReaderEnumerator` clase.
-La implementación de la `GetEnumerator` método de la `IEnumerable` interfaz puede realizarse `Private`, ya que tiene que exponer solo los miembros de la `IEnumerable(Of String)` interfaz.
-Reemplace el código que genera Visual Basic para el `GetEnumerator` métodos con el código siguiente.
+4. Your implementation of the <xref:System.Collections.Generic.IEnumerable%601.GetEnumerator%2A> method of the `IEnumerable(Of String)` interface will return a new instance of the `StreamReaderEnumerator` class.
+The implementation of the `GetEnumerator` method of the `IEnumerable` interface can be made `Private`, because you have to expose only members of the `IEnumerable(Of String)` interface.
+Replace the code that Visual Basic generated for the `GetEnumerator` methods with the following code.

      [!code-vb[VbVbalrIteratorWalkthrough#3](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#3)]

-**Agregue el código para implementar IEnumerator**
+**Add the code to implement IEnumerator**

-1. Abra el archivo StreamReaderEnumerator.vb.
+1. Open the StreamReaderEnumerator.vb file.

-2. En la línea que sigue `Public Class StreamReaderEnumerator`, escriba lo siguiente y presione ENTRAR.
+2. On the line after `Public Class StreamReaderEnumerator`, type the following and press ENTER.

      [!code-vb[VbVbalrIteratorWalkthrough#4](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#4)]

-   Visual Basic se rellena automáticamente la clase con los miembros requeridos por la `IEnumerator(Of String)` interfaz.
+   Visual Basic automatically populates the class with the members that are required by the `IEnumerator(Of String)` interface.

-3. La clase de enumerador abre el archivo de texto y realiza la E/S para leer las líneas del archivo de archivo.
-Agregue el código siguiente a la clase para exponer un constructor público que toma una ruta de acceso de archivo como un parámetro de entrada y abra el archivo de texto para lectura.
+3. The enumerator class opens the text file and performs the file I/O to read the lines from the file.
+Add the following code to the class to expose a public constructor that takes a file path as an input parameter and open the text file for reading.

      [!code-vb[VbVbalrIteratorWalkthrough#5](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#5)]

-4. El `Current` propiedades tanto para el `IEnumerator(Of String)` y `IEnumerator` interfaces devuelven el elemento actual del archivo de texto como un `String`.
-La implementación de la `Current` propiedad de la `IEnumerator` interfaz puede realizarse `Private`, ya que tiene que exponer solo los miembros de la `IEnumerator(Of String)` interfaz.
-Reemplace el código que genera Visual Basic para el `Current` propiedades con el código siguiente.
+4. The `Current` properties for both the `IEnumerator(Of String)` and `IEnumerator` interfaces return the current item from the text file as a `String`.
+The implementation of the `Current` property of the `IEnumerator` interface can be made `Private`, because you have to expose only members of the `IEnumerator(Of String)` interface.
+Replace the code that Visual Basic generated for the `Current` properties with the following code.

      [!code-vb[VbVbalrIteratorWalkthrough#6](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#6)]

-5. El `MoveNext` método de la `IEnumerator` interfaz navega al elemento siguiente en el archivo de texto y actualiza el valor devuelto por la `Current` propiedad.
-Si no hay ningún elemento para leer, más el `MoveNext` devuelve del método `False`; de lo contrario el `MoveNext` devuelve del método `True`.
+5. The `MoveNext` method of the `IEnumerator` interface navigates to the next item in the text file and updates the value that is returned by the `Current` property.
+If there are no more items to read, the `MoveNext` method returns `False`; otherwise the `MoveNext` method returns `True`.
 Agregue el código siguiente al método `MoveNext` .

      [!code-vb[VbVbalrIteratorWalkthrough#7](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#7)]

-6. El `Reset` método de la `IEnumerator` interfaz dirige el iterador para que apunte al principio del archivo de texto y borra el valor del elemento actual.
+6. The `Reset` method of the `IEnumerator` interface directs the iterator to point to the start of the text file and clears the current item value.
 Agregue el código siguiente al método `Reset` .

      [!code-vb[VbVbalrIteratorWalkthrough#8](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#8)]

-7. El `Dispose` método de la `IEnumerator` interfaz garantiza que se liberen todos los recursos no administrados antes de que se destruya el iterador.
-El identificador de archivo que usa el `StreamReader` objeto es un recurso no administrado y debe cerrarse antes de que se destruya la instancia del iterador.
-Reemplace el código que genera Visual Basic para el `Dispose` método con el código siguiente.
+7. The `Dispose` method of the `IEnumerator` interface guarantees that all unmanaged resources are released before the iterator is destroyed.
+The file handle that is used by the `StreamReader` object is an unmanaged resource and must be closed before the iterator instance is destroyed.
+Replace the code that Visual Basic generated for the `Dispose` method with the following code.

      [!code-vb[VbVbalrIteratorWalkthrough#9](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/StreamReaderIterator.vb#9)]

-## <a name="using-the-sample-iterator"></a>Mediante el iterador de ejemplo
+## <a name="using-the-sample-iterator"></a>Using the Sample Iterator

- Puede usar la clase enumerable en el código junto con las estructuras de control que requieren un objeto que implementa `IEnumerable`, como un `For Next` bucle o una consulta LINQ.
-El ejemplo siguiente se muestra el `StreamReaderEnumerable` en una consulta LINQ.
+ You can use an enumerable class in your code together with control structures that require an object that implements `IEnumerable`, such as a `For Next` loop or a LINQ query.
+The following example shows the `StreamReaderEnumerable` in a LINQ query.

  [!code-vb[VbVbalrIteratorWalkthrough#10](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrIteratorWalkthrough/VB/Module1.vb#10)]